Demystifying the First Home Savings Account in TurboTax

 Impact

-Spearheaded the end-to-end design of FHSA and implemented 20+ high-impact opportunities for FHSA, accelerating product development timelines by 6 months.
+Spearheaded the end-to-end design of FHSA, and implemented 20+ high-impact opportunities for FHSA, accelerating product development timelines by 6 months.

 Redesigned the RRSP flow to improve navigation, boost tax education and reduce user input, garnering a perceived 15% reduction in tax-related inquiries.